Salmon Teriyaki & Broccolini

 • Kosher salt and freshly ground black pepper

-• 1 pound broccolini, lower third of the stems discarded
+• 1½ pounds broccolini, lower thirds of the stems discarded

 Preheat the oven to 400 degrees.
 Arrange two racks evenly spaced in the oven.

-In a small saucepan, combine the vegetable oil, soy sauce, maple syrup, sesame oil, ginger, garlic, and hot red pepper flakes.
-Bring to a boil over medium heat, lower the heat and simmer for 3 minutes.
-Set aside off the heat.
+In a small saucepan, combine 3 tablespoons of olive oil, the soy sauce, maple syrup, sesame oil, ginger, garlic, and red pepper flakes.
+Bring to a boil over medium heat, lower the heat, and simmer for just 2 minutes.
+Set aside.

-Arrange the salmon fillets, rounded sides up, in a baking dish just large enough to hold them with a little space in between the fillets.
-Sprinkle the salmon with 1 teaspoon salt and ½ teaspoon pepper and spoon the soy sauce mixture evenly over the fillets.
-Roast the salmon for about 12 minutes for rare and 15 minutes for medium, depending on the thickness of the fillets.
+Arrange the salmon, rounded sides up, in a baking dish just large enough to hold them with a little space between the fillets.
+Sprinkle with 1 teaspoon salt and ½ teaspoon black pepper and spoon the soy sauce mixture evenly over the fillets.
+Roast on the upper rack for 12 to 13 minutes for rare or 13 to 14 minutes for medium, depending on the thickness of the fillets.

-Meanwhile, prepare the broccolini.
-Place the broccolini on a sheet pan, drizzle it with 4 tablespoons olive oil, sprinkle with salt and pepper, and toss with your hands.
-Ten minutes before the salmon is done, roast the broccolini on the second oven rack until crisp/tender.
+At the same time, place the broccolini on a sheet pan, drizzle it with 4 tablespoons olive oil and sprinkle with 1½ teaspoons salt and ¾ teaspoon black pepper.
+Toss with your hands and spread out in one layer.
+Roast the broccolini on the lower oven rack for 10 to 12 minutes, tossing once, until crisp-tender.

 Steamed Basmati Rice (Serves 4)